 What you need is a few good books, audio and video lessons, zeal to learn a language, a great teacher.
 That’s it!

 You have to determine your language journey to success by employing SMART goal-setting — whatever that means to you.

-In addition, I’d say, focus on developing the habit of learning a little bit every day.
-You need to make sure to have enough interest and passion, build up confidence and motivation, create steady learning habits, engage in interesting material, take the help of your teacher and practice regularly.
+Besides, I’d say, focus on developing the habit of learning a little bit every day.
+You need to make sure to have enough interest and passion, build up confidence and motivation, create steady learning habits, engage in exciting material, take the help of your teacher, and practice regularly.

-All these estimates and research are only a guideline and it doesn’t consider several other factors.
-Learning any language is not walking in a park, and it does take a lot of time, but it is perfectly achievable.
+All these estimates and research are only a guideline, and it doesn’t consider several other factors.
+Learning any language is not walking in a park, and it does take a lot of time, but it is entirely achievable.

-As Paulo Coelho once said ‘When you want something all the universe conspires in helping you to achieve it’.
-So the path may be difficult and uphill but definitely not impossible.
+As Paulo Coelho once said, ‘When you want something all the universe conspires in helping you to achieve it.’
+So the path may be steep and uphill but definitely not impossible.

-If you are willing to learn any language because you feel that you should do it from inside your heart than you might reach your goal earlier.
+If you are willing to learn any language because you feel that you should do it from inside your heart, then you might reach your goal earlier.
 With the right attitude, passion, dedication, and motivation, any language is within your reach.